 I am not saying that the really cheap glasses that you can buy of e-bay for around won’t work but I didn’t want to take that chance.
 The ones I got from dragon lasers does seem to work very well since I can still see!
 What is important is that the laser protection glasses are designed to block the frequency of your laser.
 If you are using a infrared laser then this is extremely important since the light is not visible to the naked eye.

 The stepper motors are controlled by two Easy driver stepper motor drivers.
 The Easy drivers are connected to an Arduino nano which is running grbl 0.8.
 They are connected as described on the grbl wiki page.
 Power to the laser is turned on and off using a logic level mosfet.
-There are microswitches that works as limit switches installed at the end of each axis.
-These limit switches also doubles as homing switches that can be used for the homing sequence to find the same point as 0 each time.

 For software I use UniversalGcodeSender-v1.0.6 to send the gcode to the Arduino that has been loaded with grbl 0.8.
 To create the gcode from an image I use Inkscape together with the LaserEngraver plugin.
 The whole procedure is very well documented in this instructable written by Groover.